Waikato Pistons

-The Waikato Pistons were a New Zealand basketball team based in Hamilton.
-The Pistons competed in the National Basketball League (NBL) and played their home games at Hamilton Boys' High School.
+The Waikato Pistons were a basketball team based in Hamilton, Waikato, New Zealand.
+The team competed in the National Basketball League (NBL) under different names between 1982 and 2014, with absent years in 1983 and 2012.

-After sitting out the 2012 NBL season, the Pistons returned to play in 2013 and 2014, before permanently withdrawing again in November 2014.

 Team history

 The Waikato Pistons, then known as Hamilton, were a foundation member of the National Basketball League (NBL) in 1982.
 After finishing seventh in the eight-team competition, the team was relegated to the second-tiered Conference Basketball League (CBL) in 1983.
 After finishing as CBL Northern champions in 1983, Hamilton was promoted back into the NBL in 1984.
 In 1987, the team was renamed Waikato.
+The team was known as the Waikato Warriors in 2000.

-Waikato saw little success in the NBL until 2001, when they claimed their first minor premiership with a first-place finish and a 15–1 record.
+In 2001, the Waikato Titans claimed the team's first minor premiership with a first-place finish and a 15–1 record.
 Behind the likes of Clifton Bush and Pero Cameron, the Titans defeated the Auckland Stars 93–88 in the semi-finals before winning their maiden NBL championship with a 112–97 win over the Wellington Saints in the final.

 In 2002, the Titans finished second in the regular season with an 11–5 record.
 Behind the likes of Cameron, Dillon Boucher and Brendon Pongia, the Titans defeated the Canterbury Rams 91–81 in the semi-finals before claiming back-to-back championships with an 85–83 win over the Nelson Giants in the final.

 In 2003, the Titans claimed their second minor premiership in three years with a first-place finish and a 16–2 record.
 Behind the likes of Cameron and Boucher, the Titans reached their third straight final with a 98–77 win over the Auckland Stars in the semi-finals.
 In the final, they were defeated 97–88 in overtime by the Saints.